Planning Your Distribution Strategy

 NOT appropriate for:

 Remember: Platform access is governed by your permission structure (see Planning Permissions article).
-Before creating a user account for someone external, ask: "Could a Portal solve this instead?"
-The answer is usually yes.
+Before creating a user account for someone, ask: "Could an Internal or External Portal solve this instead?"
+The answer is often yes.

 Showcases: Public Image Galleries